InuYasha's father and mother. The Inu no Taishou does have a human form, but his true form is the size of a mountain.

 Especially odd are the kind of pairings one needs for some of the more complicated breeding chains.
 One chain for Ursaring (a bear) includes Heracross (a giant bug), Paras (an insect with a mushroom on its back), Chikorita (a stubby little green sauropod with a leaf growing out of its head), and Rhyhorn (a rhinoceros with rock armor plates).
 And, of course, you can have as the final pairing Teddiursa (which, as the name suggests, is a cute little teddy bear) and Rhydon (a huge bipedal rhino).

 Gardevoir's family appears human-like but can breed with the "Amorphous" egg group.
 This means a human-like Pokemon can breed with a Muk (made out of pure poison and pollution), Ghost Pokemon (who are already DEAD), Slugma (which are made out of BOILING LAVA), and Rotom (which are ghosts made out of electricity).
 A Gardevoir breeding with any of these Pokemon without almost dying or suffering 3rd degree burns SHOULD be physically impossible.
+(The anime played with this a little, where Jesse's Wobbuffet - who's also in that egg group, despite the fact that it looks like a blue punching bag with stubby legs - fell head over heals in love with a wild Kirlia, the pre-evolved version of Gardevoir so much that it disobeyed Jesse to protect her.
+(It wasn't clear just what the Kirlia thought about this.)

 A Let's Play of Mystery Dungeon also lampshaded cross-chain breeding explained above.
 After Jake and Sheldon rescue a Plusle and Minun pair (the latter named Hankosha) and rescuing a Magikarp (who is also named Hankosha), the Magikarp explained the Minun is his great grandson.
 The author then added: